udsm-dhis2-lab/wisn-user-manual/docs/debug/wisn.md

 title: WISN Data
 ---

-## Managing Cadre Average
+## Managing WISN Data

-To view cadre average click the Cadre Average menu on the vertical navigation, and specify from which hierarchy (National, Regional, District or facility) you want to view the Cadre Data.
+This displays the WISN Summary for the whole year.
+It shows the HRH status for the whole country.